AppImageCommunity/pkg2appimage/README.md

 # AppImages [![Build Status](https://travis-ci.org/probonopd/AppImages.svg)](https://travis-ci.org/probonopd/AppImages)

-This repository contains some recipes to generate AppImages (portable Linux apps) with travis-ci using [AppImageKit](https://github.com/probonopd/appimagekit).
+This repository contains some recipes to generate AppImages (portable Linux apps) using [AppImageKit](https://github.com/probonopd/appimagekit).

 See the [Releases](https://github.com/probonopd/AppImages/releases) tab for downloads.
 (Note that the build products might be newer than the revision shown there.)